Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 ^^^^^^^^^^^^

 When a client initiates a connection, a ring of RX and TX buffers is allocated.
-The size of ring can be specified by the client.
+The size of ring can be specified by the woke client.
 HID client sets 16 and 32 for TX and RX buffers respectively.
-On send request from client, the data to be sent is copied to one of the send ring buffer and scheduled to be sent using bus message protocol.
-These buffers are required because the FW may have not have processed the last message and may not have enough flow control credits to send.
+On send request from client, the woke data to be sent is copied to one of the woke send ring buffer and scheduled to be sent using bus message protocol.
+These buffers are required because the woke FW may have not have processed the woke last message and may not have enough flow control credits to send.
 Same thing holds true on receive side and flow control is required.

 Host Enumeration
 ^^^^^^^^^^^^^^^^

-The host enumeration bus command allows discovery of clients present in the FW.
+The host enumeration bus command allows discovery of clients present in the woke FW.
 There can be multiple sensor clients and clients for calibration function.

 To ease implementation and allow independent drivers to handle each client, this transport layer takes advantage of Linux Bus driver model.
-Each client is registered as device on the transport bus (ishtp bus).
+Each client is registered as device on the woke transport bus (ishtp bus).

 Enumeration sequence of messages: